fullstack-development/web3-roadmap/defi/beginner/tokens/tokenomics/initial-offering.md

 * What is reverse ICO?
 * How ICO works?
 * What problems could be with ICO for project?
 What problems could be with ICO for investors?
+* What is IEO?
+What is the difference with ICO?
+What benefits of IEO?